vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

     - Type “waf” in the AWS services panel search box and select the resulting option
     - Expand the Services drop down menu (top left on the menu bar) and choose WAF & Shield
     - Expand the All services area of the AWS services panel and choose WAF & Shield Once selected, you will be redirected to the AWS WAF & AWS Shield service console.
 You may see an initial landing page at first.
-Choose Go to AWS WAF:
+Choose *Go to AWS WAF*.

 ![WAF Home](./images/waf-home.png)
 3. In the side bar menu on the left, pick the Web ACLs option under the AWS WAF heading.
 If the list of Web ACLs appears empty select the correct AWS Region as indicated on your credentials card in the Filter dropdown.
 If you are sharing the same account with other participants you can identify your WAF ACL by the Id in the stack outputs.